mrixon95/Research-and-Improve-an-Application-Stack/Project_D1_Typora.md

   For example, selling an extra car has direct material, manufacturing and labor costs attached to it.
 The product cost per car is at least a few hundred dollars.
   On the other hand, each new premium Spotify user has very little expense attached it.
 The cost of running the server and network stay the same.
   Only when millions of new users are added, will the cost of running Spotify's servers and networks need to increase and that is relatively negligible compared to the additional revenue from new users.
-  Therefore the referral discount method should be very effective at improving the **organisation function of increasing the number of users listening to Spotify**.
+  Therefore the referral discount method should be very effective at improving the **organisational function of increasing the number of users listening to Spotify**.

 - **Give reviews on tracks and artists**
   A Spotify user may be interested in knowing what other users think about a particular track or artist.
 Also a spotify user may want to like another users comment in order to express agreement with what they have said.

   Allowing reviews would really help users to find out whether the track or artist is for them and once they find good reviews for a particular track or artist, they will be encouraged to listen to them
   Listening to more music will result in users listening to more advertisements.
 This makes Spotify advertising more valuable to potential advertisers.
-  More advertising revenue would achieve the **organisation function of increasing overall revenue**.
+  More advertising revenue would achieve the **organisational function of increasing overall revenue**.

 ### Additional entity: